KukkadapuSushma/django_group1/README.md

 # django_group1

-Only team leads of 4 groups - Django
+All members of group1 - Django